Techtonica/curriculum/javascript/javascript-7-oop.md

 ### Week 4 Tip:

 - There's a lot of content and links in this piece of curriculum.
 Don't get carried away reading every single link.
-Make sure you understand what's necessary, bookmark the ones that could be helpful later (or this whole currulum page), and move forward.
+Make sure you understand what's necessary, bookmark the ones that could be helpful later (or this whole curriculum page), and move forward.

 ### Prerequisites